 The answer, how you think, feel, and act towards other people in your life regardless of the situation is a direct reflection of the quality of connection you have with yourself.

-Your perceptions and your assumption about people and circumstances tell a lot about your inner state of being.
+Your perceptions and your assumptions about people and circumstances tell a lot about your inner state of being.

 This is the direction of thinking that will liberate you and get you out of the stuck state.
 This is what is going to put you in an empowering and resourceful state.
 So take a couple of minutes to digest this and ponder over it.